-The PMRY Loan Limit Is:
+The PMRY Loan Limit For Different Sectors

-Training and operational expenditures should be within ₹2,000 per borrower.
+- Training and operational expenditures should be within ₹2,000 per borrower.

-Defaulters of nationalized banks and financial institutions and beneficiaries of other Government subsidy schemes are not eligible.
+- Defaulters of nationalized banks and financial institutions and beneficiaries of other Government subsidy schemes are not eligible.

-DICbears the training expenses at the rate of ₹1,000 per borrower in the industrial sector and ₹500 per borrower in the business and service sector.
+- DIC bears the training expenses at the rate of ₹1,000 per borrower in the industrial sector and ₹500 per borrower in the business and service sector.
 This is inclusive of the stipend.

 The subsidy limit for Uttaranchal, Himachal Pradesh, North-Eastern states, and Jammu & Kashmir regions is ₹15,000 per borrower.
 Self-help groups have the same limit per beneficiary with an upper ceiling of ₹1.25 lakh.
 The coverage of viable ventures is extended to small tea gardens, fishing, poultry, piggery, sericulture, and horticulture.

-Applying For PMRY Loan
+Applying For PMRY Loan Online

 Here’s how to apply for the loan:

-Download the PMRY loan application form online.
+- Download the PMRY loan application form online.

-Fill all details in the form and include the necessary documents:
+- Fill all details in the form and include the necessary documents:

-Proof of Date of Birth (Secondary SchoolCertificate (SSC) or TC from the applicant’s school)
+- Proof of Date of Birth (Secondary school certificate (SSC) or TC from the applicant’s school)

-Certificates of academic and technical qualifications
+- Certificates of academic and technical qualifications

-Ration card or any other proof of residency for three years, i.e. residential certificate issued by MRO
+- Ration card or any other proof of residency for three years, i.e. residential certificate issued by MRO

-Experience certificate, if applicable.
+- Experience certificate, if applicable.

-Income certificate issued by MRO (Mandal)
+- Income certificate issued by MRO (Mandal)

-Caste certificate issued by MRO if applicable
+- Caste certificate issued by MRO if applicable

-Driving License in case of the candidates applying for motor vehicles.
+- Driving License in case of the candidates applying for motor vehicles.

-Copy of the Proposed Project Profile
+- Copy of the Proposed Project Profile

 Submit the completed form along with documents to the concerned bank branch and wait for communication from their end.

 This is an evolving scheme that focuses on specific aspects and target groups, just as Indifi has customized financial solutions.
-PMRY is an opportunity that provides sustainable employment opportunities with an eye on the development of skill and rural infrastructure.
+PMRY is an opportunity that provides sustainable employment opportunities with an eye on the development of skills and rural infrastructure.